Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and momentum mapping: Introduction

-Furthermore, to incorporate sub-barrier dynamics in a path-integral framework is not a trivial matter.
-One possibility is to split the problem into sub-barrier and continuum propagation and, using contour integrals in the complex plane, to compute the sub-barrier corrections to the transition amplitude \cite{Yan2012,Torlina2013,Popruzhenko2014a,Maxwell2017,Maxwell2017a}.
-Alternatively, one may avoid a complex problem altogether and construct ionization rates, which will weight the initial distributions of orbits.
-This rate-based procedure is a key element in forward propagation methods such as SCTM \cite{Lein2016}, QTMC \cite{Li2014, Li2016PRA}, or recently developed hybrid approaches using clustering algorithms to solve the inverse problem \cite{brennecke2020gouy}.
+Furthermore, {for the parameter range taken into consideration in this work, the prevalent ionization mechanism through which the electron reaches the continuum is tunnel ionization.
+Thus, it must traverse classically forbidden regions, which is not trivial to model in an orbit-based framework.
+However, this is an important piece of the puzzle, as the tunneling probability will influence the contributions of specific pathways to the resulting PMD.
+In order to incorporate sub-barrier dynamics in a path-integral framework, one may follow two widespread strategies. } One possibility is to split the problem into sub-barrier and continuum propagation and, using contour integrals in the complex plane, to compute the sub-barrier corrections to the transition amplitude \cite{Yan2012,Torlina2013,Popruzhenko2014a,Maxwell2017,Maxwell2017a}.
+Alternatively, one may avoid a complex problem altogether and employ ionization rates, which will weigh the initial distributions of orbits. {The ionization rates may either be constructed or borrowed from earlier models. } This rate-based procedure is a key element in forward propagation methods such as SCTM \cite{Lein2016}, QTMC \cite{Li2014, Li2016PRA}, or recently developed hybrid approaches using clustering algorithms to solve the inverse problem \cite{brennecke2020gouy}.
 Both strategies have advantages and shortcomings.
 Solving the integral under the barrier in the complex plane makes the approach more robust with regard to the initial conditions, but will require dealing with singularities and non-trivial limits \cite{Popruzhenko2014a,Popruzhenko2014b,Keil2016,Pisanty2016,Maxwell2018b}.